darcher-/email-templating/README.md

 <a name="css"/>

 ### CSS (Styling)
+Margins, fonts, and paddings are all stripped to normalize emails across the board they're applied by classes further down the line only when needed.

 <a name="utils"/>

 #### Utilitiy Classes
+These utilities help keep spacing and alignment of content easier to manage.

 | Class           | Property       | Value  |
 |:--------------- |:-------------- |:------ |